share-extras/site-tags-dashlet/README.txt

 Installation
 ------------

-The theme has been developed to install on top of an existing Alfresco 3.3 installation.
+The dashlet has been developed to install on top of an existing Alfresco 3.3 installation.

 An Ant build script is provided to build a JAR file containing the